Community Access to Rectal Artesunate for MALaria (CARAMAL)

-- Generate operational evidence on maximizing operational feasibility of pre-referral QA Artesunate Rectal Capsules on suspected severe malaria case fatality rate;
+- Generate operational evidence on maximizing operational feasibility of pre-referral quality-assured Artesunate Rectal Capsules on suspected severe malaria case fatality rate;

 - Identify the minimal requirements of a community case management system to ensure that Artesunate Rectal Capsules is an effective part of a continuum of care from community to a referral facility;

-- Identify interventions, if necessary, to avoid the inappropriate use of Artesunate Rectal Capsules as a monotherapy intervention against uncomplicated falciparum malaria;
+- Identify interventions to avoid the inappropriate use of Artesunate Rectal Capsules as a monotherapy intervention against uncomplicated falciparum malaria;

 - Understand and mitigate against potential unintended consequences of scaled implementation, such as adverse drug reactions, unforeseen costs, or unforeseen issues in treatment of malaria at all levels of care.